fbpx

 Woman regains lost memories after argument with husband

-One night, my husband and I had an argument, and we went to bed angry, turning our backs on each other.
-As I lay on my side, vivid images began to play in my mind, transporting me to a place familiar yet distant.
-Memories flooded my mind, prompting me to pinch myself.
+One night, after my husband and I had gone to sleep, vivid images suddenly began to play in my mind, transporting me to a place familiar yet distant.
+Memories flooded in, prompting me to pinch myself.
 I recalled the bed in my father’s house and the photo of my dad nearby.
 I had to convince myself I wasn’t dreaming.

 Suddenly, I jumped up and rushed to my husband’s side.
 I screamed, “My God, something is happening to me!”
 I shook him awake, startling him.
 He urged me to calm down as I began asking questions to confirm if the events I recalled happened.
 I described our home, children, and my parents, leaving him in disbelief.